team-charls/netpbm-wic-codec/README.md

  is provided to restore this functionality.
 The standard Windows Registry Editor can be used to add import this .reg file.
 - WIC Explorer (sample application from Microsoft).
 An updated version of this application can be found at <https://github.com/vbaderks/WICExplorer>
 - ZackViewer <https://github.com/peirick/ZackViewer>.
 This viewer can also be used to convert from one image encoding format to another.
 - Microsoft Office applications like Word, Excel, PowerPoint.
 These applications can, when the NetPbm codec is installed, import .pgm images in their documents.
+The 32 bit version of Office requires that the x86 version of the codec is installed.

 #### Windows 11\10 Microsoft Photos Application not supported